hypernova-developer/Jenny/README.md

 ## Release Notes for Jenny v7.0.0-BETA

 **Compatibility**: Jenny is compatible with Linux distributions starting from this release.
-The features will be more compatible in time with the next long-term support release.
+The features on the Linux side will be less problematic in time with the next long-term support release.

 ---